The Bankrate promise

 Money market accounts act as a hybrid of other banking products.
-Like a savings account, MMAs pay interest and are designed to keep you saving.
-But you generally need to park more money in a money market account than in a checking or savings account.
-Like checking accounts, MMAs can provide you with checks and a debit card.
-But a money market account is not meant to be used to pay for everything; there are often limits to how many transactions you can make, unlike with a checking account.
+Like savings accounts, MMAs pay interest and are designed to keep you saving.
+But you generally need to park more money in an MMA than in a checking or savings account.
+Like checking accounts, MMAs can provide you with checks and a debit card, but the account is not meant to be used to pay for everything; there are often limits to how many transactions you can make, unlike with a checking account.